Using the Ingestion API to add content to an index

 Authentication

-If you do not have a subdomain, you must authenticate with an API key to access the Ingestion API.
-You can see your API key in the Developer Resources > API Access section of the CEC.
+scope in order to access the Ingestion API.
+You can get the API key in Search , in the Developer Resources > API Access section.

 When you send requests to the Ingestion API, there are two types of mandatory parameters: